dwhenry-code-tests/mgage/README.md

 ## Pass an IO object to the Counter
-I figured this would foster thinking about what is processed, does it have to be a file?
-It also makes the test easier to write (and quicker) as I don't have create a temp file for each one.
+I figured this would foster thinking about what is processed, does it have to be a file, can it be a direct stream of data instead?
+It also makes the test easier to write - and quicker to run as I don't have create a temp files.

 ## Data storage
-I have choosen to store the data in a denormalized form (i.e. Campaign and Choice AR object).
-Why, because it a rails app and storing it as json on the object would be crazy.
+I have chosen to store the data in a multiple tables - Campaign and Choice.
+Because it a rails app.

 ## UI testing
 I have not written any test for: